Coronavirus Aurora: Youth Pastor survives COVID-19 after being put on ventilator

 "Fast forward 24 hours and I'm running a temperature of 104 degrees, the highest I've ever had in my life," he said.

 He quarantined himself at his family's home for the next week, but just wasn't getting any better.
-When they called the local hospital, doctors there told them strict protocols meat they couldn't test him for coronavirus, so they should stray home.
+When they called the local hospital, doctors there told them strict protocols mean they couldn't test him for coronavirus, so they should stay home.

 "They told us to wait until Monday," Coffield said.
 "Had I waited until Monday, there would be a good chance I wouldn't be talking to you right now."